dreamofwhy/FirstGitPractice/README.md

 3. In your forked copy, use the online file editor in your web browser to edit dataFile.md.
 This is a file of favorite movies and/or songs.
 Make sure you provide a good commit message and look at the [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown) and [Markdown Basics](https://help.github.com/articles/markdown-basics)  Commit directly to master branch.

 4. Go back to the forked repository.
 Issue a pull request back to the `upstream`  repository.
-The Pull Request icon in the top right.
+  * The Pull Request icon in the top right.
+  * Big green button to Create pull request.
+  * Add a short comment.
+Then press the green Create pull request button.
+  * DONE!

 5. Review at least one other student’s pull request to indicate if that student followed directions correctly.
 Do this by navigating back to cs360f16/FirstGitPractice and looking through the pull requests.